bricksdont/bricksdont.github.io/_posts/2020-12-14-statistical-significance-testing.md

 Recommendation
 ==============

-Don't rely too much on statistical significance testing for BLEU results.
+Don't rely too much on statistical significance testing for metrics of translation quality.
 Focus on gains in automatic translation quality beyond standard deviation, or ideally human evaluation.

 FAQ